Learning Kotlin: Operators

-This next post is an introduction to operators in Kotlin, not the basic the “use a plus sign to add numbers together” stuff (you read this blog, you got to be smart enough to figure that out).
-No, this post is about just how amazingly extensive the language is when it comes to support for allowing your classes to use them.
+This next post is an introduction to operators in Kotlin—not the basic "use a plus sign to add numbers together" stuff (you read this blog, you’ve got to be smart enough to figure that out).
+No, this post is about just how amazingly extensive the language is when it comes to supporting your classes’ use of them.

-So let’s start with a simple addition things together with plus I said we wouldn’t do.
-In the following example code, we have a way to keep track of scoring events in a rugby game and I would like to add up those events to get the total score:
+Let’s start with a simple addition example—I did say we wouldn’t do this.
+In the following code, we track scoring events in a rugby game and want to add them up to get the total score:

 enum class scoreType {